mbakhoff/class-generator/readme.md

 Note that system classes (*java.lang* etc.) are loaded from a separate bootclasspath.

 When the classes are organized in packages, then the classpath must contain the directories that contain the packages.
-For example, then you have classes *app.FileResult* and *app.StorageApp*, then the classes must be in the directory *app* and *app* must be in the directory contained in the classpath.
+For example, then you have classes *app.FileResult* and *app.StorageApp*, then the class files must be in the directory *app* and *app* must be in the directory contained in the classpath.

     build
        └── app